-Through the acquisition of BioDiscovery in October 2021, the Company inherited a building lease with a landlord owned by BioDiscovery's former Director and Chief Executive Officer, who is now the Company's Chief Informatics Officer.
-The Company recorded \$0.1 million in finance lease costs related to this lease for the three-month period ended June 30, 2022.
-The Company recorded \$0.3 million in finance lease costs related to this lease for the six-month period ended June 30, 2022.
+Through the acquisition of BioDiscovery in October 2021, the Company inherited a building lease with a landlord owned by BioDiscovery's former Director and Chief Executive Officer, who served as the Company's Chief Informatics Officer from the date of the acquisition through October 2022, and now serves as Chief Informatics Officer, Emeritus.
+The Company recorded \$0.1 million in finance lease costs related to this lease for the three-month period ended September 30, 2022.
+The Company recorded \$0.4 million in finance lease costs related to this lease for the nine-month period ended September 30, 2022.